hughbris/grav-plugin-cloud-stash/README.md

 `bucket` is S3-specific (AWS) and may be deprecated for a more provider-agnostic term in the near future.
 It specifies the name of the S3 bucket into which you want to stash your form data.

-`add_uploads` is a YAML list of [file field](https://learn.getgrav.org/16/forms/forms/fields-available#file-field) names from the form, which indicate that you would like those files to be uploaded to the remote stash as well.
+`add_uploads` is a YAML list of [file field](https://learn.getgrav.org/16/forms/forms/fields-available#file-field) names from the form, which indicates that you would like those files to be uploaded to the remote stash as well.

 `operation` is _not_ supported and is ignored.
 Documents/objects are always _created_.